Natural State Massage

 Benefit: Massage activates the parasympathetic nervous system, which helps calm the horse, reduce heart rate, and promote relaxation.
 This can be especially beneficial for anxious, reactive, or high-strung horses, or those adjusting to new environments, training, or travel.

-6. Enhanced Circulation and Lymphatic Drainage
+6. Lymphatic Drainage

 Massage as Part of an Integrated Approach